-Remaining Power High ← Low Battery Indicator $\langle TT \rangle$ \rightarrow \rightarrow \rightarrow Indicator Color Cyan \rightarrow Amber \rightarrow Red \rightarrow Red indicates battery power is low.
+Remaining Power High ∢ → Low Battery Indicator 11 $\rightarrow$ $\rightarrow$ $\rightarrow$ Indicator Color Cyan $\rightarrow$ Amber $\rightarrow$ Red $\rightarrow$ Red indicates battery power is low.
 Charge the battery as soon as possible.

-Recording is not possible when must be indicated.
+Recording is not possible when so is indicated.
 Charge the battery immediately.

-- The level shown by the battery indicator may change when you switch between the REC mode and PLAY mode. - Leaving the camera for about three days with no power supplied while the battery is dead will cause its date and time settings to be cleared.
-You will have to reconfigure the settings after power is restored. - See page 135 for information about battery life and memory capacity.
+- The level shown by the battery indicator may change when you switch between the REC mode and PLAY mode. - Leaving the camera for about two days with no power supplied while the battery is dead will cause its date and time settings to be cleared.
+You will have to reconfigure the settings after power is restored. - See page 137 for information about battery life and memory capacity.